puzzle/puppet-openshift3/README.md

 ## Release Notes/Contributors/Etc. **Optional**

 If you aren't using changelog, put your release notes here (though you should consider using changelog).
 You can also add any additional sections you feel are necessary or important to include here.
 Please use the `## ` header.

 ## Vagrant
-If you have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed you can get a virtual machine with a fully operational OpenShift instance.
+If you have [Vagrant](https://www.vagrantup.com/) and [libvirt](http://libvirt.org/) installed you can get a virtual machine with a fully operational OpenShift instance.
+[VirtualBox](https://www.virtualbox.org/) may work as well (untested).

 ### OpenShift Origin
 Create OpenShift Origin M5 master and node by running:

     vagrant up origin-master

 Installing OpenShift inside the VM will take several minutes, depending on the speed of your machine and your internet connection.

+#### Connect to the OpenShift Master
-If you then point the resolver of your host machine to the IP address of the newly created virtual machine (172.22.22.22) you will be able to resolve the OpenShift Master and any deployed application by name, provided the applications use one of the preconfigured domains (*.cloudapps.example.com, *.openshiftapps.com).
+If you then point the resolver of your host machine to the IP address of the newly created virtual machine (172.22.22.22) you will be able to resolve the OpenShift Master and any deployed application by name, provided the applications use one of the preconfigured domains (\*.cloudapps.example.com, \*.openshiftapps.com).
 Please refer to this documentation for instructions on how to change the resolver on various operation systems, but remember to use the IP address of the created virtual machine (172.22.22.22): https://developers.google.com/speed/public-dns/docs/using.